 Late Deadline July 7th £45

-Submit a PDF copy of your script to firstname.lastname@example.org along with a one page pitch of your sitcom idea.
+To submit.
+Please send a PDF copy of your script to email@example.com along with a one page pitch of your sitcom idea.
+Once we have verified whether the script qualifies we will then send payment details.

 The winning writer will receive further one to one feedback and script development notes and the script will be put forward to relevant directors, producers and commissioners.